The Rainbow Times’ 10th Anniversary

 —Mason Dunn, ED, Massachusetts Transgender Political Coalition

 “I’m very excited for the 10th anniversary of The Rainbow Times!
-TRT is the media sponsor to my Non-profit, Point of Pride, and since joining our forces together this past 2016 things have been amazing!
+TRT is the media sponsor of my Non-profit, Point of Pride, and since joining our forces together this past 2016, things have been amazing!
 The support and resource outlet TRT provides for its readers and all of New England shows a sense of community while also being entertaining and informative.
 Cannot wait for another 10 years of The Rainbow Times!”

 “I loved writing for TRT right from the beginning.
 It was the only LGBT paper, to my knowledge, that had trans columnists back then!!
-Thank you, Gricel and Nicole, from the bottom of my heart!!
+Thank you, Graysen and Nicole, from the bottom of my heart!!
 I remember when TRT moved from Northampton to Boston.
 We went from being a western New England paper to a major city paper.
 It was like going to the Big Leagues!
 I am so glad to be part of TRT since early 2008.
-I’ve always loved the readers and evidently some of them loved me.
+I’ve always loved the readers and evidently, some of them loved me.
 In the old days, Nicole would let me know, now and then, about readers who wanted to meet me.
 I remember one time Nicole remarked to me, ‘Deja, you are our most sought after columnist!!’
 I’ve always loved working with TRT!
 I look forward to taking on the challenges that lay ahead.
 I know that this team will rise to the occasion as they’ve always done.
 Bring it!
 We’re ready!!”

 —Deja Nicole Greenlaw, TRT Columnist for 9 Years